 The way of the sword.
 Iaido is a method of drawing and cutting with the Samurai sword, and is one of Japan's oldest warrior arts.
 Modern Iaido training focuses on the development of mental discipline through control of body and sword movements. situation but rather extends the idea of self-defense to a universal philosophy of life.

-The current, twentieth generation headmaster, is Yasusada Iizasa.
-The representatives and head instructors are Yukihiro Sugino (Kawasaki) and Risuke Otake (Narita City).
+The current headmaster is Yasusada Iizasa.
+The representatives and head instructors are Sugino Yukihiro Sensei (Kawasaki) and Otake Risuke Sensei (Narita City).
 Official representative of the Sugino Dojo in Germany ist Ulf Rott (Leer), our teacher.